ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 # Forces, Motion and Energy Transformation

-## PART 1: WHAT IS THE PRECISE MATHEMATICAL RELATIONSHIP GOVERNING THE ACCELERATION OF A MASS WHEN ACTED UPON BY A FORCE?
+## PART 1: MATHEMATICAL RELATIONSHIP BETWEEN THE ACCELERATION OF A MASS AND THE FORCE ACTING ON IT

 ### Gaining Intuition

 If you stand on a skateboard, don't expect any motion to occur until you do something.
 You must place a foot on the ground and push-off.
-You observe that starting from rest, ($v_{0}$ = 0) in order to gain speed (accelerate) you must psuh with your foot.
+You observe that starting from rest, ($v_{0}$ = 0) in order to gain speed (accelerate) you must push with your foot.
 When you stop pushing, you stop accelerating and move at a somewhat constant speed until the combined forces due to friction (air and mechanical) bring you to rest.

 :::Question
 What do you need to do to attain a higher acceleration during the propulsion phase of your motion?
 :::

-There are several things that can affect your acceleration.
-Leg strength --- which determines the magnitude of the force you apply)--- how long your foot is in contact with the ground while pushing off --- which determines the length of time your foot is in contact with the ground and can apply force ---  and that 55-lb backpack --- otherwise, your total *mass* --- are a few.
+A couple of things that can affect your acceleration are your leg strength, which determines the magnitude of the *force* you apply and that 55-lb backpack, otherwise, your total *mass* .

-In this experiment, we will use gravity to apply a force to a glider riding on an air track.
+In this experiment, we will use gravity to apply a force to a glider riding on an inclined air track.
 We will measure the mass of the glider, and the applied force, and by timing the motion of the glider, its acceleration.
 We will then figure out what the relationship is among these quantities.
 Perhaps it is $F = m + a$.
 Or $F = m/a$.
 Or $F = m^{a}$.
 Or perhaps it is something else.
 We will see.